Accurate Computation of Marginal Data Densities Using Variational Bayes

 It has the lowest NSE and 100 percent of simulated MDDEs fall within the VB bounds.
-The value of the NSE for our estimator is 30 percent lower than the second best specification, which is, the RIS MDDE with the product of marginal posterior densities used as the weighting function.\footnote{See \ref{app:weighting} for the definitions of the weighting functions used in the comparison.} The \cite{Geweke1999,Geweke2005} and \cite{Sims2008} estimators perform quite badly in terms of both the NSE and the fraction of simulated MDDE values within the VB bounds.\footnote{These two estimators are known to perform better with an increasing number of MCMC draws ($S$) from the posterior distribution.
-Our simulations confirmed this finding.
-Nevertheless, $S$ had to be increased over fivefold to make these estimators competitive.} Moreover, despite the fact that the VB approximate density has thinner tails than the exact posterior density, it still performs reasonably.
-Finally, in the case of the BS MDDE, VB and the product of marginal candidates perform very well although PMD is slightly better than our estimator.
+The value of the NSE for our estimator is 30 percent lower than the second best specification, which is, the RIS MDDE with the product of marginal posterior densities used as the weighting function.
+The estimators of \cite{Geweke1999,Geweke2005} and \cite{Sims2008} perform quite badly in terms of both the NSE and the fraction of simulated MDDE values within the VB bounds.
+In our simulations, $S$ had to be increased over fivefold to make these estimators any competitive in these terms.
+Moreover, despite the fact that the VB approximate density is dominated by the exact posterior density, the VB IS MDDE still performs reasonably.
+Its NSE is just slightly higher than that of the best estimator in IS MDDE class that uses PMPD as the weighting function and it outperforms the estimator by \cite{ChanEisenstat2015}.
+Finally, in the case of the BS MDDEs, VB and the PMPD candidates perform very well although PMPD is slightly better than our estimator.